-Amongst Quaytman’s exhibitions that have been presented so far, the one at the Muzeum Sztuki is a remarkable conceptual retrospective.
-Previously, similar label could be given only to the project titled “Spine” embracing chapters from 1 to 20 organised at Kunsthalle Basel and Neuberger Museum of Art in 2011 and covering chapters from 1 to 20.
-The exhibition at the Muzeum Sztuki is intended as an outcome of re-read chapters from 21 to 34.
-It will not be a mechanical presentation of these chapters but a new story overarching them.
-As is the case with every exhibition of this artist, the framework of the story will be dictated by the context of the place which gives specific colours to the exhibition’s retrospective character.
+Amongst Quaytman’s exhibitions that have been presented so far, the one at Muzeum Sztuki was a remarkable conceptual retrospective.
+Previously, similar label could be given only to the project titled Spine embracing chapters from 1 to 20 organised at Kunsthalle Basel and Neuberger Museum of Art in 2011 and covering chapters from 1 to 20.
+The exhibition at Muzeum Sztuki was intended as an outcome of re-read chapters from 21 to 34.
+It was not a mechanical presentation of these chapters but a new story overarching them.
+As is the case with every exhibition of this artist, the framework of the story was dictated by the context of the place which had given specific colours to the exhibition’s retrospective character.

-Chapter 35 consists of 10 already closed chapters and 32 new paintings made specially for the exhibition at Muzeum Sztuki.
-The exhibition will be accompanied by a publication designed by the artist herself.
+Chapter 35 consisted of 10 already closed chapters and 32 new paintings made specially for the exhibition at Muzeum Sztuki.
+The exhibition was accompanied by a publication designed by the artist herself.

-The exhibition is organized in cooperation with Fundacao de Serralves - Museum of Contemporary Art, Porto
+The exhibition was organized in cooperation with Fundacao de Serralves - Museum of Contemporary Art, Porto.

 Tell us what you think!
 FILL IN THE VISITORS SURVEY